 PROJECT DURATION and COST: Proposals exceeding these limits will not be evaluated.

 PHASE I: Not to exceed a duration of 12 months and cost of \$100,000.
 (Firm Fixed Price) PHASE II: Not to exceed a duration of 24 months and cost of \$1,000,000.
 (Firm Fixed Price/Level Of Effort)

 PHASE I: The research and development goals of Phase I are to provide eligible Small Business firms the opportunity to successfully evaluate upcoming satellite based IoT networks and demonstrate the feasibility of current IoT tracking to utilize both terrestrial and satellite IoT networks on a global roaming basis.
-The main effort will be to conduct preliminary studies to propose details of design and manufacture of tracking devices that can utilize both terrestrial and satellite IoT network, showing feasibility and benefit to the Department of Defense (DoD).
+The main effort will be to conduct preliminary studies to propose details of design and manufacture of tracking devices that can utilize both terrestrial and satellite IoT).